-The thermal shutdown mechanism activates when the device die temperature reaches a minimum of 110° C, placing the device in the all-off state regardless of logic input.
-During thermal shutdown events the T{SD} pin will output a logic low with a nominal 0 V level.
-A logic high is output from the T{SD} pin during normal operation with a typical output level equal to V{DD} .
+The thermal shutdown mechanism will activate when the device die temperature reaches a minimum of 110° C, placing the device in the all-off state regardless of $IN{RINGING}$ , $IN{TESTin}$ and $IN{TESTout}$ logic inputs.
+During thermal shutdown events the $T{SD}$ pin will output a logic low with a nominal 0 V level.
+A logic high is output from the $T{SD}$ pin during normal operation with a typical output level equal to $V{DD}$ .

 If presented with a short duration transient such as a lightning event, the thermal shutdown feature will typically not activate.
 But in an extended power-cross event, the device temperature will rise and the thermal shutdown mechanism will activate forcing the switches to the all-off state.
-At this point the current measured into T{LINE} or R{LINE} will drop to zero.
-Once the device enters thermal shutdown it will remain in the all-off state until the temperature of the device drops below the de-activation level of the thermal shutdown circuit.
-This permits the device to autonomously return to normal operation.
+At this point the current measured into $T{LINE}$ or $R{LINE}$ will drop to zero.
+Once the device enters thermal shutdown it will remain in the all-off state until the temperature of the die drops below the deactivation level of the thermal shutdown circuit.
+This permits the device to return to normal operation.
 If the transient has not passed, current will again flow up to the value allowed by the dynamic DC current limiting of the switches and heating will resume, reactivating the thermal shutdown mechanism.
 This cycle of entering and exiting the thermal shutdown mode will continue as long as the fault condition persists.
 If the magnitude of the fault condition is great enough, the external secondary protector will activate shunting the fault current to ground.